Answers

-Christian candidates have but hold theirs back for 'strategic' reasons,
+withhold theirs for 'strategic' reasons,

 "But Peter said, 'Man, I do not know what you are saying!'